MicrosoftDocs/dynamics-365-customer-engagement/ce/on-premises/change-the-product-key.md

 ## See also
  [Microsoft Dynamics 365 for Customer Engagement Deployment Properties](microsoft-dynamics-365-deployment-properties.md)
- [Using Windows PowerShell to perform Deployment Manager tasks](powershell-deployment-manager-tasks.md) <!--Using Windows PowerShell to perform Deployment Manager tasks)-->
+ [Using Windows PowerShell to perform Deployment Manager tasks](powershell-deployment-manager-tasks.md) <!--"Using Windows PowerShell to perform Deployment Manager tasks")-->